Caiuajara: Paleobiology

-The large concentrations of fossils, among pterosaurs very rare and only equaled by those found of the Argentine form Pterodaustro, were by the describers seen as proof of a gregarious lifestyle, Caiuajara living in colonies.
-The many specimens also allowed to determine a growth series, the first such an ontogenetic sequence for pterosaurs of which it is nearly certain that it really represented a single species.
-The age of the exemplars can be determined, not just from size but also by the degree of ossification, especially of the breastbone, the long bones and the wrist, and the fusion of the shoulder blade and coracoid into a scapulocoracoid.
+The large concentrations of fossils, which are rare among pterosaurs and only equaled by those found of the Argentine form Pterodaustro, were interpreted as evidence of a gregarious lifestyle, with Caiuajara living in colonies.
+The majority of Caiuajara specimens are juveniles, and it is possible that this reflects creching behavior, where young individuals formed large groups separately from most of the adult individuals.
+The accumulation of juvenile and subadult Caiuajara individuals may represent a nursery near an inland lake.

+The age of Caiuajara exemplars can be determined, not just from size but also by the degree of ossification, especially of the breastbone, the long bones and the wrist, and the fusion of the shoulder blade and coracoid into a scapulocoracoid.
+This allowed the determination of a growth series from young juveniles to skeletally mature adults.
 It showed that juvenile individuals, the smallest specimens of which have a wingspan of about 65 cm, generally had the same proportions as adults.
 Especially important is that their humeri are not proportionally smaller and their humeral deltopectoral crests, the attachments of the main flight muscles, are not less developed, attaining a size of 38 to 40% of the humeral shaft length.
 This suggests that they were precocial, taking wing almost as soon as they hatched; parental care must have been limited.
 This might have been typical of all derived pterosaurs.
 The snout crest however, strongly changed during growth.
 It became much taller and also much more steeply inclined, from about 115° to 90°.
 Although the snout as a whole also became more massive, the snout tip inclination relative to the jaw edge remained the same.
 At the back of the skull an additional projection developed.
 Furthermore, the dentary crest on the lower jaw strongly increased in size.
 No specimens have been found lacking the snout crest, indicating that Caiuajara was in this respect not sexually dimorphic and casting doubt on the hypothesis that pterosaurs normally were.
+Analysis of histological sections of Caiuajara bones demonstrate that it had a rapid growth rate, with higher rates of bone deposition than in Rhamphorhynchus and Pterodaustro.
+Notably, Caiuajara retains a high metabolism through its life, whereas Rhamphorhynchus and Pterodaustro developed lower metabolisms with age.